jonathanburchmore/T41/README.md

 # Normalized line endings--different versions of the distributed source code have a mixture of Windows and UNIX line endings, and sometimes entire files change line endings between versions.
 Normalization makes diffs between versions simpler.
 # Standarized the main program filename to SDT.ino.
 In the distributed source code, the file is renamed with each version, in the pattern SDTVer<ver>.ino.
 Again, this change is made primarily to increase the usability of inter-version diffs.

+h3.
+Tags
+I have created tags for each discrete software release as they are committed.

 Jonathan Burchmore KN6LFB